 - Limit consumption of processed foods high in fat, starches or sugars – including ‘fast foods’; many pre-prepared dishes, snacks, bakery foods and desserts; and confectionery (candy)

 This Recommendation does not imply that all foods high in fat need to be avoided.
 Some, such as certain oils of plant origin, nuts and seeds, are important sources of nutrients.
 Their consumption has not been linked with weight gain, and by their nature they tend to be consumed in smaller portions.

 “Body weight is not determined by a single factor, but by a number, most of which are beyond our personal control such as factors that affect how available, affordable and acceptable healthy diets or fast food are.
 We need a package of policies that change our food environment and system to make healthier food choices easier.”

-– Kate Oldridge-Taylor, World Cancer Research Fund International’s Head of Policy and Public Affairs.
+– Kate Oldridge-Turner, World Cancer Research Fund International’s Head of Policy and Public Affairs.
 See our NOURISHING framework for more information on combating obesity

 Policy and public health implications

 The increasing availability, affordability and acceptability of ‘fast foods’ and other processed foods high in fat, starches or sugars is contributing to rising rates of overweight and obesity worldwide.
 A whole-of-government, whole-of-society approach is necessary to create environments for people and communities that are conducive to limiting consumption of ‘fast foods’ and other processed foods high in fat, starches or sugars and to consume healthy diets consistent with the Cancer Prevention Recommendations.